-For jurisdictions that opt in to form a RISE district and have state-approved RISE Plans, the state will provide state sales tax increment and revolving loans to jump start equitable development and investments in supportive community infrastructure.
+For jurisdictions that opt in to form a RISE district, the state, if funding is available, will provide access to revolving loans to jump start equitable development and investments in infrastructure.

 The RISE Act will align planning and infrastructure investments to refocus growth toward community centers while reducing car dependence, lower carbon emissions, and encourage economic development and climate resilient housing production near transit in walkable communities.